 Carolinas Telco Federal Credit Union (CTFCU) offers membership to those employed in the Telecommunications Industry, within North and South Carolina.
 When you become a member, your immediate family and household members are also eligible to join.
 Telecommunications retirees are eligible too!

-Go to the Online Membership Application to begin the process.
+Click on the "Open an Account" button to begin the process.
 The online application will be submitted to us electronically.
 In addition to electronic signing, one of our team members will contact you within 1 business day to finalize any details needed to complete your membership application.

 Who is eligible to become a CTFCU Member?

 Employees, independent contractors, or self-employed persons, who work regularly within the Telecommunications Services Industry in North Carolina or South Carolina: